-The GPF's Form 990, Return of Organization Exempt from Income Tax, for the years ending, June 30, 2014, 2015 and 2016 is subject to examination by the IRS, generally for three years after it has been filed.
+The GPF's Form 990 Return of Organization Exempt from Income Tax, for the years ending, June 30, 2015, 2016 and 2017 is subject to examination by the IRS, generally for three years after it has been filed.

-In compliance with IRS regulations, the Fund's Board of Directors reviews the federal exempt organization return, Form 990, before it is filed.
+In compliance with IRS regulations, GPF's Board of Directors reviews the federal exempt organization return, form 990, before it is filed.